Marketing with Memes, Part 2: Following the Leaders

 Denny’s most successful meme debuted on Twitter.
 This meme was a “zoom in” meme and consisted of a modified macro-image containing secret, pancake-oriented messages.

-This is one of the rare times when a corporate-created meme has sparked a positive response.
+This is one of the rare times when corporate-created marketing with memes has sparked a positive response.
 While users didn’t actively replicate the meme, as they have with the Distracted Boyfriend meme, they reacted with genuine amusement and interest.
 This is most likely because Denny’s naturally integrated its sales intent into the meme itself, making the monetary angle less pervasive than the humorous one.

 Even so, it goes to show that a well-versed marketing team can make the most out of millennial humor if given the proper resources and permissions.